CryptoMiniSat 5

 Source is available here.
 File a bug report or create pull requests.

-Referencing in Pulibcations
+Referencing in Publications

 Always reference our SAT 2009 conference paper.